 With detox, you will begin your recovery process by abstaining from all opioid and other drug use.
 The detox phase is also known as “withdrawal” as your body, brain, and nervous system adjust to no longer having opioids in your system.
 Detox allows the body to begin the healing process.3

-Depending on your level of addiction, you may be able to complete the detox phase at home.
-However, people with longstanding opioid dependence, mental health conditions, or other health concerns may be advised by their doctor to have medical oversight during detox.3 “Medical detoxification” can help you get through detox safely while managing withdrawal symptoms.
+Depending on your level of addiction, you might be able to complete the detox phase at home.
+However, people with longstanding opioid dependence, mental health conditions, or other health concerns may be advised by their doctor to have 24/7 supervision.3 Medication assisted treatment (MAT) can help you get through detox safely while managing withdrawal symptoms.

-Medical detox can be done in two different scenarios.
+Medical detox is typically done in two different scenarios.
 One scenario is to complete your withdrawal process in a hospital and then transfer to a residential drug rehab treatment program upon completion of your detox.3

 Inpatient Opioid Rehab

 Inpatient residential treatment is the next step after detox.
-If you have completed detox in the same facility where you will receive ongoing addiction treatment, you will go through what’s called a “step-down process.”
+If you have completed detox in the same facility to receive ongoing addiction treatment, you go through what’s called a “step-down process.”
 This means you will transfer to a different area of the same facility to complete your inpatient rehab.3

 If you have chosen to do your medical detox in a hospital, you will need to be transferred to an inpatient drug rehab facility.

-Inpatient rehab traditionally lasts from 30 to 60 days, during which time you will live in a community with others who are also receiving addiction treatment.
-Some residential treatment programs specialize in a specific type of addiction, such as opioid use disorder or alcohol addiction.3
+Inpatient rehab usually lasts up to 90 days, during which time patients live in a community with others who are also receiving addiction treatment.
+Some residential treatment programs specialize in a specific type of addiction, such as opioid use disorder or alcohol addiction.

-Elements of residential treatment that remain consistent across all addiction treatment facilities include:3
+Elements of care that remain consistent across all addiction treatment facilities include:

-During your residential stay, you will be offered a wide variety of counseling, also known as “talk therapy.”
+During your residential stay, you’ll be offered a wide variety of counseling, also known as “talk therapy.”
 Behavioral therapy is a proven way to begin building a foundation for long-term sobriety.
-With therapy, you will learn to better understand yourself and any possible contributing factors to your addiction.3
+With therapy, you will learn to better understand yourself and any possible contributing factors to your addiction.

 Individual Counseling

-Individual counseling will offer you the opportunity to explore yourself and your life with a trained addictions counselor.
-During counseling, you will be given privacy and support as you process emotions during recovery.3 Counseling will also help you understand any unresolved trauma or family conflict that may have contributed to your addiction.3 Your counselor also will work with you to address any other contributing factors to your addiction, including personality traits, dysfunctional thinking patterns, or other possible mental health conditions, such as depression or anxiety.3
+Individual counseling offers the opportunity to explore yourself with a trained addictions counselor.
+Counselors provide privacy and support as you process emotions during recovery.3 Counseling also helps you understand any unresolved trauma or family conflict that may have contributed to addiction.
+The counselors also address any other contributing factors to addiction, including personality traits, dysfunctional thinking patterns, or other possible co-occurring mental health conditions, such as depression or anxiety.3

 Group Counseling

-Family counseling is offered in residential treatment to help those close to you understand how they can best support you during your recovery process.4
+Family counseling is offered to help those close to you understand how they can best support you during your recovery process.

 12-Step Meetings

 Many opioid addiction treatment centers offer 12-step meetings or other recovery support groups that can provide peer support and guidance for your recovery.
-The 12-step model has proven effective for generations of people in recovery from addiction.5 Examples include Alcoholics Anonymous, Narcotics Anonymous, and Celebrate Recovery.3
+The 12-step model has proven effective for generations of people in recovery from addiction, from youths to seniors.5 Examples include Narcotics Anonymous and Smart Recovery.

 Relapse Prevention

-During treatment, you will develop a relapse prevention plan to help you maintain long-term sobriety.3 A relapse prevention plan identifies triggers that may have contributed to the start and continuation of your opioid addiction.
-You will also learn coping skills to help prevent relapse if those triggers occur again.3
+During treatment, you and your care team develop a relapse prevention plan to help you maintain long-term sobriety.3 A relapse prevention plan identifies triggers that may have contributed to the start and continuation of your opioid addiction.
+You will also learn coping skills to help prevent relapse if those triggers occur again.

 The relapse prevention plan developed in residential treatment mostly focuses on cravings and triggers that you experienced before entering treatment.
-When you begin the next phase, outpatient treatment, you may identify new triggers that arise while living in the community.
+When you begin the next phase in outpatient treatment, you may identify new triggers that arise while living in the community.

 Outpatient Rehab

 Apart from residential rehab, outpatient rehab is the other main path for opioid addiction treatment.
-Outpatient treatment can be either a person’s first step in recovery or the next step in a person’s recovery following a residential stay.3
+Outpatient care might be either a person’s first step in recovery or the next step in a person’s recovery following a residential stay.3

 Several different outpatient rehab treatment options are available.
 Each option offers therapy and medication management but may differ in terms of frequency of visits or duration of treatment.